RMPR/OSCP-Exam-Report-Template-Markdown/GSOC-internship-report-2019.md

 ## Classical approach: view each file individually

 &nbsp; Thanks to the open source community effort we have a very powerful network
-analyzer: wireshark, there are other proprietary solutions, but generally they lack many features that wireshark have.
+analyzer: wireshark.
+There are other proprietary solutions, but generally they lack many features that wireshark have.
 The idea is to find any misconfigured thing by browsing manually the first capture file then the second one, and since what